LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 -------------------------------------

 The following example issues an HTTP PUT request, passing data in the body of the request.
-The example result is a JSON formatted string, but would be the body of the HTTP response given by your server. ::
+The example result is a JSON-formatted string, but would be the body of the HTTP response given by your server. ::

    include_url(